CROSS JOIN

 SELECT

-FROM days AS d
+FROM members AS f

-CROSS JOIN time_slots AS t
+CROSS JOIN locations AS s

-ORDER BY d.day_id, t.slot_id;
+ORDER BY calendar_date;

-Syntax by database
+Syntax by Database

 The CROSS JOIN syntax is supported across all major databases.